Abdo-hasen/PHP_Restaurant/README.md

 ![Preview](assets/customer/images/preview.png)

 ---

-For any questions or issues, please open an issue on the GitHub repository.

 ---

 This version of the `README.md` aligns with the directory structure and provides a clear, organized overview of the project.
 Let me know if you need further adjustments!